I love giving presentations about sea creatures and writing nonfiction books. The ocean is full of surprises, and so are my programs!

 Who are you?

 If you need a bio: Mary Cerullo started teaching and writing about the ocean at the New England Aquarium in Boston.
 Her career as a science interpreter, translating research to make it accessible for non-scientists, has allowed her to indulge her curiosity about many aspects of marine biology, oceanography, and maritime history.
 She likes to immerse herself in her research, as she did on a dive off Freeport, Bahamas, among 10 Caribbean reef sharks.
-She is the author of 21 non-fiction children’s books on the ocean.
-She works for a marine conservation organization, Friends of Casco Bay, in South Portland, Maine.
+She is the author of 23 non-fiction children’s books on the ocean.
+For over 20 years, she worked for the conservation organization Friends of Casco Bay, in South Portland, Maine, protecting her hometown ocean.

 Do you bring books to sell?